pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_access-manager.md

 # Access Manager v3 API for Ruby SDK

-Access Manager lets servers grant time-limited tokens with fine-grained permissions to PubNub resources.
-Tokens can:
+Access Manager v3 lets servers (initialized with a Secret Key) grant time-limited tokens with embedded permissions to PubNub resources via explicit lists or RegEx patterns, including mixed permission levels in one request.
+You can restrict token usage to a single client using authorizedUuid (authorized_user_id).
-- Limit access duration (TTL).
-- Target specific resources or RegEx patterns.
-- Combine different permission levels in a single request.
-- Optionally restrict usage to a single authorized user (authorized_user_id/User ID).

-Note: User ID may be referred to as UUID/uuid in some APIs and responses; it holds the value of user_id set during initialization.

-Prerequisites:
-- Access Manager add-on enabled in Admin Portal.
+- Requires Access Manager add-on (enable in Admin Portal).
-- Granting requires a Secret Key (server-side).
+- Requires Secret Key authentication for grant operations.

-Supported resources and permissions:
+- Resource targets: channels, channel_groups, uuids (and spaces/users in the dedicated section).
+- Permissions per resource:
-- Channels: read, write, get, manage, update, join, delete
+  - channel: read, write, get, manage, update, join, delete
-- Channel groups: read, manage
+  - channel_group: read, manage
-- UUIDs (user object metadata): get, update, delete
-- Spaces: read, write, get, manage, update, join, delete
-- Users: get, update, delete
+  - uuid: get, update, delete

-TTL:
-- Required per grant; minutes; min 1, max 43,200 (30 days).
+- TTL: minutes; required; min 1, max 43,200 (30 days).

-RegEx:
-- Grant by pattern using Permissions.pat.

-Authorized user:
+- RegEx patterns supported for bulk permissions.
-- Use authorized_user_id to bind token to a single client; otherwise, any client can use it.
+- authorized_user_id restricts token to a specific client UUID.

+##### User ID / UUID
+User ID may be referred to as UUID/uuid in APIs and responses; it holds the value of the userId set during initialization.

 ## Grant token

-Requires:
-- Access Manager add-on.
-- Secret Key authentication.

-Generates a token with embedded ACL, TTL, optional authorized_user_id, and permissions for channels, channel_groups, and uuids.
+Generates a time-limited token with embedded ACL over channels, channel_groups, and uuids.
+The client must send the token with each request until TTL expires.
+Unauthorized/invalid tokens result in 403.

 ### Method(s)